itsarvindhere/heap/002. Make Array Zero Subtracting Equal Amounts/Notes.md

 And so, the important thing to understand is this "SUM OF MINIMUMS" and how can we use this sum of minimums now to our advantage.

-We will use a heap so that at any time, after we are done removing elements <= sum of minimum so far, we can immediately get the next minimum element for the next operation (by first reducing it be the "sum of minimums")
+We will use a heap so that at any time, after we are done removing elements <= sum of minimum so far, we can immediately get the next minimum element for the next operation (by first reducing it by the "sum of minimums")

 # **3. OPTIMAL APPROACH**